noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

 # kubernetes

-- bookmark
-  - reading: 73 start after figure 4.6
-  - copying:
-    - verbose: pg 18 try it now
-    - examples: page 18 try it now
-- largely taken from learn k8s in a month of lunches by elton stoneman
 - recommendations
+  - aws EKS skillboard courses are great
+  - learn k8s in a month of lunches by elton stoneman
   - k8s in action by Marko Luksa: more focused on administration
     - both books should prepare you for certification
       - CKA: certified kubernetes administrator
       - CKAD: certified kubernetes application developer
-- the most over engineered kitchen sink in the world, long live hashistack!

 ## links